 I can issue a valuation certificate for a small fee only if I have been instructed to carry out a full inspection of the craft, usually to accompany a Full Condition Survey either for purchase or for insurance.

 Do you carry out Insurance Surveys?

 Yes, my qualifications are recognised by all of major marine insurers.
-I charge slightly less for an Insurance Survey than I do for a Full Pre-Purchase Condition Survey because the reporting is less detailed, though I always hope that there is value in a “fresh pair of eyes” looking at the boat.
-I can only offer this type of report to the existing owner of a craft, although insurance companies will accept a Full Pre-Purchase Condition Survey for a boat that has recently changed hands, I can offer additional discounts for periodic Insurance Surveys if these are booked in advance on a “when you can fit it in” basis.
+I charge slightly less than for a Full Pre-Purchase Condition Survey because the reporting is less detailed, though I always hope that there is value in a “fresh pair of eyes” looking at the boat.
+I will only offer this type of report to the present owner of a craft, although insurance companies will accept a Full Pre-Purchase Condition Survey for a boat that has changed hands, I can offer additional discounts for periodic Insurance Surveys if these are booked in advance on a “when you can fit it in” basis.

 Do you carry out Damage Surveys or Inspections?